se4ai/se4ai.github.io/about-tools.md

 layout: default
 ---

 Before going on, we digress to introduce some of  the technology explored in this book.
+Taken together, these tools are a  vast array of methods for building models.
+The ethically-aware engineer can take advantage of this vast space by selecting models that better satisfy ethical goals.
+Further, AI tools can be used to explore this space of models (and to do so, very quickly).

 ## Data Miners